Mainakdeb/street-urchins/README.md

 # sea-urchin-private

 ### Current issue:
+* do everything fr one slice, then quantify differences bw your and valentina algo
 * use seg3d segmentation only
 * complete creative freedom for exhibition
 * Plot voxels in 3d instead of mesh?